Adaptive Rank Allocation for Federated Parameter-Efficient Fine-Tuning of Language Models

 \IEEEPARstart{P}{re-trained} Language Models (PLMs) \cite{vaswani2017attention, sanh2019distilbert, devlin2019bert, lewis2019bart} have demonstrated extraordinary performance and foundational capabilities in modern Natural Language Processing (NLP).
 Fine-tuning of PLMs further enhances their performance on downstream tasks, such as sequence classification, summarization, and question answering.
 Pre-training and fine-tuning are evolving into two distinct yet mutually reinforcing stages in NLP.
 1) \textbf{Pre-training:} it involves self-supervised training on large-scale corpora from sources like books, news articles, and Wikipedia, aiming to learn general representations of contextual language and create a generalizable pre-trained model.
 2) \textbf{Fine-tuning:} it extends the pre-trained model to specific downstream tasks through supervised training, optimizing its performance to meet domain requirements.
 Overall, these two stages greatly enhance the model's generality and flexibility across diverse NLP tasks.

 Although PLMs have demonstrated superior performance on general-purpose tasks \cite{brown2020language, kang2024toex}, they still require fine-tuning with local data to achieve optimal results in specific domains.
 However, since this data is typically generated by users, directly collecting it poses a significant risk of privacy leakage.
-To address this issue, federated learning (FL) is considered an effective approach \cite{mcmahan2017communication}, as it protects data privacy by keeping raw data on local devices, ensuring compliance with regulations such as \textit{GDPR} \cite{GDPR} and the \textit{Data Protection Act} \cite{DPA2018}.
-The FL process involves a central server orchestrating the aggregation of local parameter updates from individual clients, with this cycle repeating until training converges.
+To address this issue, Federated Learning (FL) is considered an effective approach \cite{mcmahan2017communication}, as it protects data privacy by keeping raw data on local devices, ensuring compliance with regulations such as \textit{GDPR} \cite{GDPR} and the \textit{Data Protection Act} \cite{DPA2018}.
+The FL process involves a central server orchestrating the aggregation of local parameter updates from clients.